-Honeycombs are hollow spaces and cavities left in concrete mass on surface or inside the concrete mass where concrete could not reach.
+Honeycombs are hollow spaces and cavities left in concrete mass on the surface or inside the mass where concrete could not reach.
 These look like honey bees nest.
 Improper vibration and workability of concrete are main causes of honeycombs in concrete.

-Honeycomb is due to non-reaching of concrete to all places due to which cavities and hallow pockets are created, main reasons are:
+Honeycomb is due to non-reaching of concrete to all places due to which cavities and hollow pockets are created, main reasons are:

-4) Places like junction of beam to beam to column and to one or more beams are the typical spots where honey combs are observed.
+- Places like junction of beam to beam to column and to one or more beams are the typical spots where honeycombs are observed.
 This is due to jumbling of reinforcement of beams and column rods at one place; special attention is required at such place during concreting and vibrating.

 Remedies for Honeycombs in Concrete

 Strictly speaking wherever honeycombs are observed in concrete, the affected area should be broken and the portion should be re-concreted after applying grouting chemical to the old surface.

 Honeycombs as a defect not only reduces the load bearing capacity but water finds an easy way to reinforcement rods and rusting and corrosion starts.

 Corrosion is a process which continues through reinforcement rods even in good concrete, this result in losing grip between rods and concrete, which is very dangerous to safety and life of concrete structures.